 - Boardwalk Empire: Jimmy Darmody has a conversation with his wife in the second season about how every time he draws a line in the sand, he winds up having to cross it to be a successful gangster.
 This eventually results in him doing all sorts of things he never thought he'd do, and that other people are horrified by, including ordering the assassination of his father figure Nucky.

 - Breaking Bad: The whole point.
 Walter White starts as a chemistry teacher who gets cancer, so he begins to make meth as a way to leave money for his family.
-Then, his actions become not only much less justified, but also he goes on to kill and begins some big schemes.
+Then, his actions become not only much less justified but also he goes on to kill and begins some big schemes.

 - Merlin: Morgana has a long-term one of these over the course of the second and third series.
 Of course, this is usually conveniently forgotten about when she is not directly the antagonist of each plot of the week.

 - Once Upon a Time: Regina becomes increasingly dark and angry after her mother, Cora, kills her boyfriend.
-She has evil thoughts about killing Snow, who she blamed for her telling Cora about Regina, and Daniel.
+She has evil thoughts about killing Snow, who she blamed for her telling Cora about Regina and Daniel.
 After she banishes her mother by using magic, she tells Rumplestiltskin "I'll never use magic again."
-He asks why, she says "Because I ''loved'' it".
+He asks why, she says "Because I loved it".
 And she still manages to remain good, despite this causing an addiction, and she refuses to obey Rumplestiltskin.
 Then, he gives her a Hope Spot to make her grow insane and think that she should get revenge because it is all she will believe that she has left to do.
 It works.

-- Revolution: Ever since Rachel Matheson made a deal with the devil named Randall Flynn to ensure Danny's survival from birth ("The Children's Crusade"), this trope has been happening to her.
+- Revolution: Ever since Rachel Matheson made a deal with Randall Flynn to ensure Danny's survival from birth ("The Children's Crusade"), this trope has been happening to her.
 She killed the Wiry Stranger when he tried to steal food from the Mathesons ("Chained Heat").
 She turned herself into Miles's custody to allow her family to escape his clutches ("The Plague Dogs").
 She apparently refused to reveal or do anything for 7 years...until Danny ends up in Monroe's custody ("Soul Train").
 Then she reveals enough information to get her old colleague Bradley Jaffe and his daughter in trouble.
-She ended up killing Jaffe to her own life and Danny's ("Kashmir").
+She ended up killing Jaffe to save her own life and Danny's ("Kashmir").
 She insists on destroying the pendants rather than letting Team Matheson use them.
 She pulls out a nanotech capsule from Danny's corpse ("The Stand").
 She slapped Charlie where her daughter tried to call her out on leaving them all those years ago ("Ghosts").
 On Rachel and Aaron's journey to the Tower, Rachel tries stealing the information she needs from her old colleague Jane Warren and nearly got killed for it ("The Night the Lights Went Out in Georgia").
-Then she steals food from a tribe, shoots the tribe leader when he threatens to kill them and gets in big trouble for it ("The Love Boat").
-Finally, she leads a family to believe that she can save their boy from death, and then reveals to Aaron that she's not trying to restore power for anyone's good, but rather to give the people the power to kill Monroe as revenge for killing Danny.
+Then she steals food from a tribe, shoots the tribe leader when he threatens to kill them, and gets in big trouble for it ("The Love Boat").
+Finally, she leads a family to believe that she can save their boy from death and then reveals to Aaron that she's not trying to restore power for anyone's good, but rather to give the people the power to kill Monroe as revenge for killing Danny.
 She is also willing to throw Aaron under the bus to achieve her revenge ("The Longest Day").
 She has been sinking to new lows as the series goes on.

-- Smallville: Lex Luthor has this happen to him over the course of this show, going from close friend of Clark's and genuinely good guy to evil villain over the course of the series.
+- Smallville: Lex Luthor has this happen to him over the course of this show, going from a close friend of Clark's and genuinely good guy to evil villain over the course of the series.
 Lampshaded when he tells Ryan that 'Evil is a journey, not a light switch'.